Thorfgin/charactercreator2/src/README.md

 		> this requires integration on perhaps and API level
 		> Needs to be done from within a player portal?

+	WOULD:
+	- Sleur en Pleur in de skill tabel of andere manier van herschikken.

 	DONE:
+	20230911    SPELLS/RECIPIES can be converted to JSON per script

-	20230908	Spells/recipies have tooltips
+	20230908	SPELLS/RECIPIES have tooltips

-	20230905	Recipty gives a summary of the selected spells aquired by skills 20230905	Spreuken & Technieken gives a summary of the selected spells aquired by skills 20230605	RESET: button on TOP reset the Character Creator, clears all tables.
+	20230905	RECIPY gives a summary of the selected spells aquired by skills 20230905	SPELLS & TECHNIQUE gives a summary of the selected spells aquired by skills 20230605	RESET: button on TOP reset the Character Creator, clears all tables.

-	20230901 	Character eigenschappen are added/subtracted on the selection of sklls if already present, than numeric values are adjusted accordinly.
+	20230901 	Character properties are added/subtracted on the selection of sklls if already present, than numeric values are adjusted accordinly.
 				JSON should contain the relevant properties under 'Eigenschappen':
 				"Eigenschappen": {